PelionIoT/pelion-ready-example/README.md

 mbed compile -m Hexiwear -t GCC_ARM
 ```

-##### Using the online compiler.
+##### Using the online compiler

 Click the platform name on the top right corner, then select another platform.

 ##### Using an IDE

 First re-export (create project files) for the target with the command line.

 ```
 mbed export -m Hexiwear -i uvision
 ```

-#### To create a custom target board
+#### Creating a custom target board

 Read the Mbed OS [Contributing](https://os.mbed.com/docs/latest/reference/porting-targets.html) documentation on how to add a new target.

 #### Update the application logic

 The template example uses a ticker object to periodically fire a software interrupt to simulate button presses.
 Let’s say you want to make an actual button press.

-By default, there is a Ticker object, which fires every 5 seconds and invokes a callback function.
+By default, there is a Ticker object, which fires every five seconds and invokes a callback function.

 ```cpp
 Ticker timer;